Matt Gaetz withdraws his name to be Donald Trump's attorney general

 Gaetz informed Trump late Thursday morning that he'd be withdrawing, sources familiar with the matter told ABC News.

-Trump issued a statement after Gaetz's announcement saying he appreciated his "recent efforts" to seek Senate approval.
+Trump, who had been personally calling lawmakers to shore up support for Gaetz, issued a statement saying he appreciated Gaetz's "recent efforts" to seek Senate approval and claiming that withdrawing was Gaetz's choice.

 RELATED: Ethics Committee won't release Matt Gaetz report after multiple rounds of votes: Source